ant-lahaie/Hakluyt/README.md

 - morphad_lem / MAlem: text lemmatized through [MorphAdorner](http://morphadorner.northwestern.edu/morphadorner/).
 - MAspel: spelling normalized through [MorphAdorner](http://morphadorner.northwestern.edu/morphadorner/).
 - trimmed: eliminated overlap between chapter beginning/endings introduced through page duplications in the PDF chapter splitting
-- chunked: text broken down into smaller text files for topic modeling; currently two versions: adjusted down to a single page size and adjusted down to the median chapter length, which is about three pages.
+- chunked: text broken down into smaller text files for topic modeling
 - AMER: only the American volume present.
 - cat: some chapters split into sub-sections for better differentiation of intercultural encounter
 - cat_mod: as above, but with filenames marked for explorer's nation, for colonial encounters and for exploration accounts